My Approach to Helping

 More Info About My Practice

-I have a practice with an office in Oakbrook, IL and see people from a broad area of Chicago's western suburbs.
+I have a practice with an office in Lombard, IL area and see people from a broad area of Chicago's western suburbs.
 My experience includes working with people who have suffered significant losses with expertise in families of substance abusers, traumatic brain injuries and life-altering illnesses.

 Specific Issue(s) I'm Skilled at Helping With